How a simple piece of feedback propelled a career

 The transformational: something unique to you that you didn’t know, needed to hear, or that launched you in a whole new direction.

-Pamela Findling, Communications Manager with AFL in Surrey, BC, received some feedback early in her career which, 20 years later, has not only stuck with her, but encouraged her to take the same giving approach with others.
+Pamela Findling, a communications professional in Surrey, BC, received some feedback early in her career which, 20 years later, has not only stuck with her, but encouraged her to take the same giving approach with others.
 She shares the delivery, the immediate impact, and the long-term effect of a few spoken words:

 The Feedback: I took a drama class in my first year of college.
 One day, after one of our verbal exercises, the instructor told me that I had a lilt at the end of my sentences, and it made me sound like I was constantly questioning myself.
 This simple feedback immediately made me more aware of how others viewed me, and how my speech pattern undermined the confidence which I thought I’d been projecting.
 It had enough of a profound impact on how I carried myself moving forward, that I pass on the same feedback to others, whenever I notice those questioning sentences.